halait/pulsition/README.md

 # Pulsition
-Real-time 2d physics engine for the web.
-Featuring low-level memory management that helps achieve relatively high frame-rates.
+A real-time 2D physics engine for the web.
+It can achieve relatively high frame-rates due to low-level memory access using typedArrays.
 Development is still active and many features are being added including arbitrary convex polygons.

 Checkout my game at [https://buildhead.web.app/](https://buildhead.web.app/) to see it in action.